 LESSON SUGGESTED ACTIVITIES What are human rights?
 To investigate different human rights and their importance Name the rights: Ask students to name as many rights as they can in 5 minutes.
 Explain that there are different rights for children and ask them to put a star by those that might be for children as well.
 Note-taking: Explain the story of the human rights using a video and ask students to take notes on why they were created.
 Case studies: Give students case studies of different young people around the world who are not able to access their rights, including the right to live free from discrimination, the right to an education and the right to safe living.
 Give students a list of the human rights and, for each case study, ask them to write down which rights they are unable to access.
 Letter writing: Ask students to write a letter to a prime minister or president of a country where young people are not accessing a particular right.
 Ask students to explain why the human rights are important in their letter.
 What is the scientific method?
 To explain the scientific method and how it forms the basis of Humanism True or not?
 Give students a list of statements and ask them to tick whether or not they are true or false.
 Ask students to explain how they came to these conclusions.
 What do Humanists believe?
 Introduce Humanism through videos of different Humanists discussing their beliefs.
 Ask students to create a mind-map to show different Humanist beliefs.
 Scientific experiment: Set up a quick scientific experiment for students to introduce the scientific method.
-Use the experiment to help students understand the key concepts of evidence and proof.
-Explain that Humanists only believe that which they can reliably prove.
-Group activity: Set up the room with different areas.
-Ask students to investigate the works and beliefs of famous Humanists, such as Hume, Darwin, Einstein and Dawkins.
-Ask students to read the information and present their ideas to the class.
-What events do Humanists celebrate?
+Use the experiment to belo students understand the key concepts of evidence and proof.
+Explain that Humanists only believe that which they can reliable What events do Humanists celebrate?
 To explain how Humanists celebrate key life events Think / pair / share: Ask students to consider what events they celebrate and why.
 Ask them to think about who they celebrate these events with, what they do, and what the most important thing about the celebration is.
 Videos: Watch videos of Humanist celebrations, such as celebrating birth or a Humanist wedding.
 Ask students to take notes on what happens throughout the celebration.
 Split class: Give half the class information about Humanist birth celebrations and the other half information about Humanist weddings.
 Ask students to summarise the information on a chart showing what happens in the celebration and why, before teaching someone in the class who studied a different example, Wedding or birth ceremony: Ask students to write a script for a Humanist wedding or birth ceremony or an order of service to summarise their learning.
 Use a checklist to encourage students to use examples and to explain the importance of elements of the services.